Help us continue our 24/7 HELPLINE in English.

 Since the Mental Health Services Centre is virtually self-financing, thanks to financial contributions from the therapists working with CHS, the purpose of both the 'Friends of CHS Fund' in Belgium and the 'American Friends of CHS in Belgium Fund' is to finance the Helpline, the annual running costs of which exceed €30,000.

 While the French, Dutch and German language Helplines in Belgium are subsidized by their respective regional authorities, CHS receives no subsidies for its Helpline in English.
-Up until 2016, financing has mainly come from an annual CHS calendar, contributions (variable) from community associations, fundraising events and donations.
+Financing has mainly come from an annual CHS calendar, contributions (variable) from community associations, fundraising events and donations.

 CHS does not have sufficient funds to finance publicity.
 While income from the KBF 'Friends of' funds will primarily be dedicated to covering the running costs of the Helpline, any additional funds available will be spent on publicity about the CHS Helpline, for example in the Brussels public transport network.